J-Rodrigo-Rojo-Garcia/Bayesian_D_OED_Chromatography/README.txt

 You need to install:

-1) Matlab 2023a or more new versions
+1) Matlab 2023a or more recent versions
 2) Fortran 95
 3) OpenMP
 4) Python3 and libraries: "Numpy, Scipy, Matplotlib"